 Compliance Tip: Employers are advised to consult legal counsel to determine if they are legally obligated to conduct CORI checks.
 CORI covers only Massachusetts criminal records.
 An employer seeking criminal background information from other jurisdictions will need to use other background checking services to conduct a broader search.

-AIM HR Service: AIM provides reference and background checking services and workplace incident investigations.
+AIM HR Solutions provides reference and background checking services and workplace incident investigations.
+For further information, please contact the AIM HR Hotline at 800-470-6277.